Scroll Hoch

 Partner university

-All information about the German-French Master's program "Transnational Journalism" at the Université Sorbonne Nouvelle can be found here.
-The program is managed at the Sorbonne by the program officers Dr. Valérie Robert.
+All information about the German-French Master's programme "Transnational Journalism" at the Université Sorbonne Nouvelle can be found here.
+The programme is managed at the Sorbonne by the programme officers Dr. Valérie Robert.

 Course of studies